Analysis of chaos and regularity in the open Dicke model: SUMMARY AND CONCLUSIONS

-We have implemented a convergence criterion for the eigenstates and eigenvalues of the Dicke Liouvillian based in the eigenstate wave functions spread over the Liouville basis.
-We see that this method seems to be a reasonable proposal, since the number of converged solutions increases with the truncation value of the Liouville space dimension and the statistical behavior of the well-converged eigenvalues remains the same for each truncation value of the Liouville space.
-Moreover, the last criterion avoids the ambiguity when a convergence criterion based in the change of eigenvalues is implemented, since the complex spectrum of the Dicke Liouvillian seems to be continuous, and the increment of the Liouville space dimension leads to the appearance of new eigenvalues not contained in lower dimensions.
+We implemented a convergence criterion for the eigenstates and eigenvalues of the Dicke Liouvillian based on the eigenstate wave functions spread over the Liouville basis.
+The onset of chaos in the open Dicke model was successfully characterized by applying the standard spectral analysis proposed for open quantum systems.

-The onset of chaos in the open Dicke model was successfully characterized by applying the standard spectral analysis proposed for dissipative quantum systems.
 For the high coupling strength case ($\gamma=1$), we detected the GinUE distribution for the eigenvalue spacings, typical for chaotic open quantum systems for all range of the eigenvalue absolute value of the complex spectrum.
-On the other hand, for the low coupling strength case ($\gamma=0.2$), we identified a richer structure of the complex spectrum, since at low eigenvalue absolute values we detect the 2D Poisson distribution for the eigenvalue spacings, typical for regular open quantum systems.
+However, for the low coupling strength case ($\gamma=0.2$), we identified a richer structure, since at low eigenvalue absolute values we detected the 2D Poisson distribution for the eigenvalue spacings, typical for regular open quantum systems.
 Nevertheless, there is a regime where this integrability is broken and the onset of chaos arises in the system, implying that low coupling strengths do not guarantee the regularity of the system for all the spectrum.

-In general, we verify the GHS conjecture to be valid in the open Dicke model, confirming its universality, when the spectral analysis of the Dicke Liouvillian is done by regions of its eigenvalues.
-We think that these studies are a first step to characterize completely the phenomenon of chaos in the open Dicke model.
-Further investigations adding other kinds of dissipative channels, as collective atomic decay or temperature effects, are proposed as future work.
-We think also, that the methods developed in this work can be extended to other open quantum systems with infinite Liouville space.
+We verified that the GHS conjecture is valid for the open Dicke model, confirming its universality for this infinite-dimensional system, when the spectral analysis of the Dicke Liouvillian is done by regions of its eigenvalues.
+We think that these studies are a first step to characterize the phenomenon of chaos in the open Dicke model.
+The analysis shown in this work can be extended adding other kinds of dissipative channels, as collective atomic decay or temperature effects.
+We think also, that the methods developed in this work could be extended to other open quantum systems with infinite Liouville space.